 Adjust Your CEF and ETF Returns for Total Returns

 ETFs are relatively new when compared to common stocks and mutual funds.
 Still – at least for ETFs that pay dividends – we often see returns quoted out of context.
 When you buy VTI or DIA, don't only look at the price return on your fund.
 Be sure to factor in any additional shares you buy from the dividends you receive.

 (Or, at least, know that you're spending the dividends.)

-We hope you enjoyed the ETF total return calculator.
+We hope you enjoyed the CEF and ETF total return calculator.
 Use it in good health, and tell your friends!